Ford River Rouge Complex, Dearborn, MI. Image source: Flickr

 Adjusted free cash flow = Consolidated net cash from operations – Net cash from operations by Ford Credit – Capital spending + Ford Credit cash dividends payable to the company

-Although the adjusted free cash flow result has recovered, it is highly cyclical and relies mainly on the automotive sector.
+Notably, while Ford’s adjusted free cash flow has recovered, it remains highly cyclical and largely dependent on the performance of the automotive sector.

 (click image to expand)